 The Indian Mills Historical Society’s mission is to restore local historical sites and educate the public on the many historical people, places and events of the area.

 IMHS has collected and received many donated historic artifacts.
 Some of the items in the collection include arrow heads, documents and photographs, and farming implements.
-This page highlights some of the prominent pieces in our collection.
-Text related to the object here.
+As part of a local school project, the items are in the process of being catalogued on the eHive…

 Have you noticed the green signs as you walk or drive around Indian Mills?
 These signs were erected by the historical society over 20 years ago to designate our cultural landmarks.
 Each sign, located on the original historic site, provides a brief summary of…